rk-28/docs/guides/map-design.md

 - **Graphic design**—making sure your audience can easily read the map
 - **User experience design**—making sure your audience can easily interact with the map, even if they have never used Kumu or seen a system/network map before

-This guide covers the basics of effective graphic design and user experience design in Kumu. _Don't_ read this guide as if it were a set of rigid rules you need to follow on every project, but _do_ interpret it as a set of tactics and guidelines that will help you and your audience make sense of complexity.
+This guide covers the basics of effective graphic design and user experience design in Kumu.
+Don't read this guide as if it were a set of rigid rules you need to follow on every project, but _do_ interpret it as a set of tactics and guidelines that will help you and your audience get the most value out of Kumu.

 ## Graphic design

 **Graphic design** includes all of the actions you will take to represent your information visually.
-Colors, sizes, shapes, and layouts are
+Color, size, shape, and layout are the core tools at your disposal—we'll describe each one below and give some helpful tips for how to use them.

 ### Color